Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/INITRD.md

    - GRUB loads `/vmlinuz-linux` (kernel) and `/initramfs-linux.img` (INITRD image).

 3. **Kernel Executes INITRD:**
-   - Kernel mounts the INITRD as its root file system and runs the initialization scripts.
+   - Kernel mounts the INITRD as its `temporary root file system` and runs the initialization scripts as the kernel level modules are given to the kernel dynamically.

 4. **Initialization Scripts in INITRD:**
    - Scripts in INITRD load necessary modules and drivers.